lucafrance/lucafrance.github.io/_posts/2022-09-14-obstacle-is-the-way.md

 Steve Jobs could have improved his *perspective* by talking to the designer.
 He could have tried to understand his reasons, allow him to challenge his assumptions and grow.
 Instead he just replaced him with a yes man.
-If an employee is supposed to have the right *perspective*, why does the same not apply to who's in charge?
+If an employee is supposed to have the right *perspective*, why does not the same apply to who's in charge?

 This is a double standard: the complaining employee is wrong, the complaining boss is right.
 A toxic work culture does not mean the boss is a visionary.

 **Erwin Rommel**
 The worst part of the book is the [Rommel myth](https://encyclopedia.ushmm.org/content/en/article/erwin-rommel) shown as a positive example.
-Holiday's narrative could come directly from Nazi propaganda[^rommel1]:
+Holiday's narrative looks like Nazi propaganda[^rommel1]:
 > [German Fiel Marshal General Erwin Rommel] saw war as a game.
 A dangerous, reckless, untidy, fast-paced game.
 And, most important, he took to this game with incredible energy and was perennially pushing his troops forward.
 >
 > The German troops has a saying about him: Where Rommel is, there is the front.